-To make sure you sink doesn’t just look clean but actually smells clean too there are a few tricky places you have to get to where the nasty stuff hides.
+To make sure your sink doesn’t just look clean but actually smells clean too there are a few tricky places you have to get to where the nasty stuff hides.

 Another place to make sure you get is the underside of your rubber drain skirt if you have one.
-You can’t soak this area so for this wet your sponge in the warm vinegar that you are soaking the drain stop in and wipe the underneath portion of the rubber well.
+You can’t soak this area, so instead wet your sponge in the warm vinegar that you are soaking the drain stop in and wipe the underneath portion of the rubber well.
 You may be grossed out by what is hiding under there-I was!

-Okay, now to clean and deodorize the drains!
+Okay, now to clean and deodorize the sink drain!

 Watch that baby foam with stink-killing goodness!

-Now throw your leftover lemons in the garbage disposal, turn on the hot water and run it until they are gone.
+As the last step, if you have a garbage disposal we can give it a fast clean finishing touch.
+Simply throw your leftover lemons that we scrubbed the sink with in the garbage disposal, turn on the hot water and run it until they are gone.